shaun-lloyd/ardupilot-docker/Readme.md

 A Multistage dockerfile for Ardupilot developement, test, sitl and release.

-* ANY HELP AND GUIDANCE WELCOME !
+* Any feedback and guidance welcomed.

 # Getting Started
 This dockerfile adds the following features: